Book Review Trifold| Perfect for Book Week!

 The tri-fold format is a fabulous twist on a traditional book review, but remains a rigorous and engaging project.

-Why Choose The Book Review Tri-Fold | Perfect for Book Week!?
+Why Choose The Book Review Trifold| Perfect for Book Week!?

-- Both the tri-fold and A4 templates make a beautiful classroom display - perfect for book week or open day!
+- Both the tri-fold and A4 templates make a beautiful classroom display – perfect for Book Week or Open Day!

 - This resource is perfect for Daily 5, reading groups, homework or at the end of a class novel study!